Frequently Asked Questions

 What consultants are working on the project?

-The City contracts subject matter experts on most projects funded by capital dollars, including Scotia Place.
-Scotia Place is unique and requires a specific experience to ensure the project is successful and provides the most value for Calgarians.
+The City contracts external consultants on most projects funded by capital dollars, including Scotia Place.
+Scotia Place is unique and its development requires specific experience to ensure the project is successful and provides the most value for Calgarians.

 How will The City of Calgary fund this project?

-Scotia Place was identified as a priority for The City of Calgary in 2019 and budget was set aside for the previous iteration of the project.
-The balance of funding required will be transferred from the Major Capital Projects Reserve, the Fiscal Stability Reserve and the Budget Savings Account Merged Reserve.
+Scotia Place was identified as a priority for The City of Calgary in 2019 and budget was set aside for the previous version of the project.
+The remaining funds will come from the Major Capital Projects Reserve, the Fiscal Stability Reserve and the Budget Savings Account Merged Reserve.
 No increase in municipal taxes will be required to fund the project and The City of Calgary will not be taking on any additional debt.

 What is the cost of The Scotia Place project?